kumarvivek1752/ckan-docs/docs/quick-Questions/Installation.md

 ---
 sidebar_position: 1
 unlisted: true
 ---

-# How to install Azure AD on CKAN
+# install Azure AD and congigure on CKAN

 You have just learned the **How to install CKAN**